adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 <!--

-* Why this article?
-The world has gone crazy for polyfills and I can see why.
-But the world goes crazy for McDonalds and it's bad for us.
-I want to explain why this seemingly popular technique to develope web applications, whilst popular, is actually a bad idea so that your software development is more reliable and in turn ensures happy users.

-* Browsers are written by us humans and so it follows that browsers contain bugs.
-Just because an API is implemented in a browser doesn't mean it's trustworthy.
+* ADDED IMPLEMENTATION Just because an API is implemented in a browser doesn't mean it's trustworthy.
 Sometimes, the spec is simply misunderstood and implemented differently across browser vendors.
 Adding a polyfill to the mix just adds complexity in the form of another user-defined implementation.

-* The main takeaway is that you can't rely on native APIs, you can't rely on your implementation of a native API and sometimes a polyfill is impossible to implement using alternative methods. e.g. polyfill attachEvent or getElementById.
-And this doesn't just apply to old APIs, same goes for new ones like Zakas matchMedia.

 * CONSISTENCY Then there is the question of consistency.
 Do you want to use some polyfills and some facades.
 Probably not.
 Just use a consistent abstraction, a facade.

-* The idea of browsers TODAY being okay to polyfill.
-Browsers come out all the time and then yesterdays modern browsers are screwed, u end up having to polyfill everything from getEBI to addListener.

-The host is a dynamic and unpredictable environment, and polyfills try to bend the rules in order to create a static environment.
-At best, polyfills are harder to implement.
-At their worst, they are impossible to implement to standard.
-This increases development effort significantly but even worse, results in unreliable software.
-The answer, is of course to use wrappers.
-You get all the same functionality but without the pitfalls.

 -->